HarshavardhanKurtkoti/Water_Portability/README.md

 Welcome to the **Water Potability Prediction** project!
 This repository demonstrates an **end-to-end Machine Learning** workflow for predicting water potability, from data collection and processing to model training, evaluation, and deployment.
 The project incorporates **MLOps best practices**, including **data versioning**, **containerization**, and **cloud deployment**.

+A machine learning project that predicts water potability using a FastAPI backend and a modern React + Vite frontend.
+The project features data processing, model training, and deployment workflows following MLOps best practices, with a user-friendly UI for real-time predictions.

 ## Table of Contents

 1. [Project Overview](#project-overview)